FieldEdge Pricing in 2026: What You’ll Actually Pay (and What’s Hidden)

 – Class tracking for multi-location or multi-division shops

-The catch: the deeper QB integration features — particularly class tracking, multi-location support, and real-time sync vs. batch sync — are typically only available on mid-tier plans and above.
-If you sign the entry-level package to save money, you may find the integration is shallower than you expected.
+The catch: deeper QB integration features are typically only available on mid-tier plans and above.
+This includes class tracking, multi-location support, and real-time sync.
+If you sign entry-level to save money, you may find the integration is shallower than you expected.

-Before signing, run a test scenario: describe your QuickBooks chart of accounts setup, how you handle service agreements in QB, and how you split revenue by division.
+Before signing, run a test scenario.
+Describe your QuickBooks chart of accounts setup.
+Explain how you handle service agreements in QB.
+Explain how you split revenue by division.
 Have FieldEdge show you exactly how that maps in their system.
 Don’t take “yes, we support that” as a confirmed answer.

 Contract Length and Norms

 Annual contracts are standard.
 Month-to-month is usually available but at a significant price premium — sometimes 20–30% more per month.
-Multi-year (2–3 year) contracts are offered with discounts, but lock you in during a period when field service software is still evolving fast.
+Multi-year (2–3 year) contracts are offered with discounts.
+But they lock you in during a period when field service software is still evolving fast.

 Recommendation: Start with annual.
-The multi-year discount rarely justifies the lock-in unless you’re a stable, larger operation that’s done extensive evaluation.
+The multi-year discount rarely justifies the lock-in unless you’re stable and larger.
+And you’ve done extensive evaluation.

 What to Negotiate